New rules of the road for ATVs, motorists in fender-benders

 DES MOINES — Motorists on Iowa roads have a variety of new state laws to navigate.

-Most laws passed by the 2017 Iowa legislature go into effect this Saturday, July 1, including one about motorists involved in fender-benders.
+Most laws passed by the 2017 Iowa legislature went into effect this Saturday, July 1, including one about motorists involved in fender-benders.

 Senator Waylon Brown of St. Ansgar said it directs people involved in wrecks that only result in damage to the vehicle to get out of traffic as soon as possible.